 Economic, environmental and cultural factors combine to result in a myriad of reproductive health issues which affect Nepalese women, particularly those in rural areas.
-Lack of education in general and awareness of reproductive health problems in particular, and a strongly patriarchal society where such ‘women’s issues’ are not discussed openly, mean that many woman are not aware of cultural practices that can be detrimental to their health, nor of the way or where to seek help when they do get sick.
+Lack of education in general and awareness of reproductive health problems in particular, 4 Color Travel 2 in 1 Pet Food Water Bottle with Bowl Dual Chambered Storage Container with Collapsible Dog Pet Cup Pet Supplies and a strongly patriarchal society where such ‘women’s issues’ are not discussed openly, mean that many woman are not aware of cultural practices that can be detrimental to their health, nor of the way or where to seek help when they do get sick.

 Poor nutrition, poor hygiene practices, endemic gender discrimination and unsafe cultural mores result in high rates of maternal and infant morbidity and mortality, and higher than normal instances of conditions such as obstetric fistula, sexually transmitted diseases, urinary tract infections and uterine prolapse.